/ Registrar's Office

 • Athletes: statistics (weight, height, etc.), included on team activity sheets

-Unless you request in writing that directory information be withheld, it is available to others.
+Your directory information is available to others unless you request it to be restricted (more below).
 Hope College exercises restraint in the release of this information and keeps your welfare in the forefront as it determines whether to release directory information.
+We will only release directory information to a third party (outside of the college) if the college receives a Freedom of Information Act (open records) request.

 WITHHOLDING DIRECTORY INFORMATION